Well-Structured Futures and Cache Locality: Structured Computations

 Consider a sequential execution where node $v_1$ is executed immediately before node $v_2$.
 A \emph{deviation}~\cite{Spoonhower09}, also called a drifted node \cite{Acar00}, occurs in a parallel execution if a processor $P$ executes $v_2$, but not immediately after $v_1$.
 For example, $p$ might execute $v_1$ after $v_2$, it might execute other nodes between $v_1$ and $v_2$, or $v_1$ and $v_2$ might be executed by distinct processors.

-Spoonhower et al. \cite{Spoonhower09} showed that a parallel execution of a future-parallel computation with work stealing can incur $\Omega(PT_{\infty}+ tT_{\infty})$ deviations.
+\cite{Spoonhower09} showed that a parallel execution of a future-parallel computation with work stealing can incur $\Omega(PT_{\infty}+ tT_{\infty})$ deviations.
 This implies a parallel execution of a future-parallel computation with work stealing can incur $\Omega(PT_{\infty}+ tT_{\infty})$ additional cache misses.
 With minor modifications in that computation (see Figure~\ref{figure:worstcaseDAGinSpoonhower09}), a parallel execution can even incur $\Omega(CPT_{\infty} + CtT_{\infty})$ additional cache misses.

-Our contribution in this paper is based on the observation that such poor cache locality occurs primarily when futures in the DAG are touched by threads created before the future threads computing these futures where created.
-As illustrated in Figure~\ref{fig_structured}(a), a parallel execution of such a computation can arrive at a scenario where a thread touches a future before the future thread computing that future has been spawned.
+Our contribution in this paper is based on the observation that such poor cache locality occurs primarily when futures in the DAG can be touched by arbitrary threads, resulting in unrealistic and complicated dependencies.
+For example, in the worst-case DAGs in \cite{Spoonhower09} that can incur significantly high cache overheads, futures are touched by threads that can be created before the future threads computing these futures were created.
+As illustrated in Figure~\ref{fig_unstructured}, a parallel execution of such a computation can arrive at a scenario where a thread touches a future before the future thread computing that future has been spawned.
 (As a practical matter, an implementation must ensure that such a touch does not return a reference to a memory location that has not yet been allocated.)
-We will show that such scenarios are avoided by \emph{structured} future-parallel computations that follow certain simple restrictions.
+Such scenarios are avoided by \emph{structured} future-parallel computations (e.g. Figure~\ref{fig_structured}) that follow certain simple restrictions.

 \begin{definition} A DAG is a \emph{structured future-parallel computation} if, (1) for the future thread $t$ of any fork $v$, the local parents of the touches of $t$ are descendants of $v$, and (2) at least one touch of $t$ is a descendant of the right child of $v$. \end{definition} There are two reasons we require that at least one touch of $t$ is a descendant of the right child of $v$.
 First, it is natural that a computation spawns a future thread to compute a future because the computation itself later needs that value.
 At the fork $v$, the parent thread (the right child of $v$) represents the ``main body" of the computation.
 Hence, the future will usually be touched either by the parent thread, or by threads spawned directly or indirectly by the parent thread.